elastic/stream2es/README.md

               878: Total docs indexed so far
               266: Docs in bulk
           3167860: Total JSON bytes of docs in the bulk
+                0: Total docs that have had indexing errors so far
              1404: The _id of the first doc in the bulk

 If you're at a café or want to use a local copy of the dump, supply `--url`: